ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1896-12-14-bcc-mills-edward-hannah-received.md

 ---
-citation: "14 Dec 1896, Digitally photographed entry in **Congregational Church 1868-1933 Minutes of Meetings and Membership**, used with permission from Caroline Valley Community Church."
+citation: "14 Dec 1896, Digitally photographed entry in **Congregational Church 1868-1933 Minutes of Meetings and Membership**, used with permission from Caroline Valley Community Church"
 notes: >-

     - I tried to faithfully reproduce the punctuation and capitalization of the original text.